 On this page, we discuss pre-trade expenses and how you go about claiming them.

 Pre-trade expenses are those that you pay out before you start trading.
 As a general rule, trade cannot commence until you are:

-- You do provide, or offer to provide, the goods and services to your customers
+you do provide, or offer to provide, the goods and services to your customers.

 However, to get to the point of being able to start trading you are likely to have spent money on things necessary for your business such as buying equipment, buying stock, paying rent for premises, getting insurance, advertising.
 These expenses are likely to be pre-trade expenses.

 If the expenses were incurred within seven years of you starting to trade, and the expenses would have been tax-deductible if you had incurred them while you were trading, then you can treat them as if they were incurred on your first day of trading and so claim them in addition to the other business expenses relating to the first period of trading.
-This rule does not apply to expenses that will form part of your accounts in any case for example costs of stock.

 Brian starts trading as an electrician on 1 June 2020.
 He had 500 leaflets printed to advertise his services in March 2020.
 The cost of these leaflets will be treated as a separate pre-trade deduction from his profits in the first accounting period.
 This is because such advertising costs would normally be deducted from his trading profits had he paid for them after he started trading and they were incurred within seven years of trade commencing.